Tim Spector: The Diet Myth

 Spector's book The Diet Myth: The Real Science Behind What We Eat was published in 2015.
-The book explains how gut microbiotas interact with different dietary habits and how the gut microbiome can determine health and longevity.
+The book explains how gut microbiotas may interact with different dietary habits and how the gut microbiome can determine health and longevity.
 It received positive reviews in science journals.
 Spector argues for a diet that increases gut microbe diversity.
-To do this he recommends increasing fibre content, avoiding junk and processed foods and experimenting with different fresh foods.
+To do this he recommends increasing fibre content, avoiding junk food and ultra-processed foods, and experimenting with different fresh foods.

-Spector has argued against low-fat and fad diets.
-He recommends a varied high-fibre Mediterranean-style diet with plenty of nuts and vegetables.

 Spoon Fed

-In his latest book Spoon Fed, Spector discusses how microbes may affect mental health.
+In his book Spoon Fed (2020), Spector discusses how microbes may affect mental health.

 COVID Symptom Study

 In March 2020, during the onset of the COVID-19 pandemic in the UK, Spector made use of twins already taking part in a genetic study to begin an investigation of COVID-19 symptoms.
 Working with researchers at King's College, Guy's and St Thomas' Hospitals, an app used by twins to record nutrition was used as the basis for the COVID Symptom Study app to allow members of the public to make a daily record of their symptoms and state of health.
 By July 2020 the app had more than 4 million users, and the next month the project received grant funding from the Department of Health and Social Care.
 Development and operation of the app involves Zoe Global Limited (now Zoe Limited), a nutrition advice company co-founded by Spector in 2017.

 Spector became the public face of the study, releasing periodic summaries via YouTube from June 2020 onwards.